• Supplying Quality Firearm Accessories Since 2008

 Was this review helpful to you?

-Reviewer: AK Tinkerer from Auburn, AL United States
+AK Tinkerer from Auburn, AL United States

 Very nice mag in excellent condition.